How to Become a Locksmith in Delaware in 2026 (No License Required)

 Do I need to be 18 to become a locksmith in Delaware?

-While not legally mandated, most training programs and insurance companies require you to be 18+.
+While not legally mandated, most training programs and insurance companies require you to be 18 or older.

 Can I work as a mobile locksmith in Delaware?

 Yes.
 Most Delaware locksmiths operate as mobile services.
-You’ll need a reliable vehicle, tools, and business insurance.
+You will need a reliable vehicle, tools, and business insurance.

 Wilmington offers the most volume.
 Dover has higher average rates.
 Beach towns are seasonal but lucrative in summer.